SammyT1178/Prism-Documentation/README.md

 	- Options
 		- The only option available is "Print Tags"
 			- Not sure if that's the only Inventory Option, if so ignore this note
-			- Else, cut the middleman by just renaming to Print/Print Tags
+			- Else, cut out the middleman by just renaming to Print/Print Tags
 - Physical Inventory
-	- PI Sheets seem to export to PDF without any issue, will probably print to printer without issue as well
+	- PI Sheets seem to export to PDF without any issue, will probably print to the printer without issue as well
 - Vendors
 	- Adding/Editing vendors seem to function without any issues
 - Departments
-	- Adding/Edition Departments seem to function without any issues
+	- Adding/Edition Departments seems to function without any issues
 - Adjustment Memo Lookup
 	- Memo lookup works as anticipated
 	- Created date descending is good, sometimes conflicts with Memo No.